These Are Some Of The Weirdest Interview Questions We’ve Heard

 Like recent practices to ask candidates to work out with the hiring team or texting them outside of an interview to see how fast they respond, it’s actually illegal to ask questions about marital status, children (even if someone is visibly pregnant), religion, or even their hobbies (because they could reveal a disability).

-According to Michelle Lee Flores, a labor and employment attorney with the law firm Cozen O’Connor, a candidate doesn’t have to answer any of these questions, unless it is legally relevant to a position.
+According to Michelle Lee Flores, a labor and employment attorney with the law firm akerman, a candidate doesn’t have to answer any of these questions, unless it is legally relevant to a position.
 At that point it becomes a “bona fide occupational qualification,” says Flores.
 For example, if a job requirement is lifting heavy objects or driving a vehicle, certain health conditions could prevent a worker from performing those tasks.

 How To Deal With Uncomfortable Questions